Thought Leadership

 A High-Caliber Dedicated Team is Not the Same as Low-Value Market Research Outsourcing

 In the early years of market research SaaS solutions, I would often repeat Jim Jarmusch’s famous quote: “Cheap, fast and good . . . pick two.
 If it’s good and fast, it won’t be cheap.
 If it’s cheap and good, it won’t be fast.
 If it’s fast and cheap, it won’t be good.”
 And when the two main advantages of DIY research were touted as being cheap and fast . . . well, you figure it out.
 What makes a SaaS solution work is when it is in the hands of skilled researchers and analysts who know the advantages and limitations of the platform.
 But many corporate research teams are in a staffing squeeze.
 They may not have an extra set of skilled hands to make the most of their in-house solutions.
-This is where a dedicated team model can help.
+This is where a dedicated team of Implementation Consultants can help.

 Take, for example, the story of my client with a four-person research team that went from managing about 200 research projects a year with a stable of vendors to moving it all in-house.
 It rapidly became a two-person team because — as it turns out — researchers want lives too.
 The net result was that nothing was cheap.
 Or fast.
 Or good.
 It just simply didn’t get done.